ccgilroy/ma-thesis/doc/memos/2017-12-01_contexts_feedback.md

 - for other X: because it's not as interesting as you think it is

 I just think it's simpler than people make it out to be: the qual folks are right, constructs are fuzzy, deal with it and move on. you're not gonna get a true/logical/accurate definition of a gay neighborhood that works universally and is empirically feasible to use, so be pragmatic about it

+Let's talk about data sources

+- We trust convention and authority too much.
+- I want to call this into question: We know that for studying LGBTQ people, data from the Census have huge shortcomings.
+For same-sex couples, error rates are incredibly high, in a way that particularly hinders cross-temporal comparisons.
+- I trust random gay people on the internet more than I trust a lot of data sources.
+- There's this meme that you have to have done everything you possibly could in order to validate your choices.
+That's not true.
+For this project, it's always going to be possible to think of one more thing I could have done.
+Why not look at same-sex couples?
+Or gay community centers?
+Or interview people?
+What I'm arguing for is pragmatism, for "good enough."
+You're welcome to not find that satisfactory, but then I'd point you to other moves that you accept without question.

 # workshop